 The purpose of the Seeds Program is to support local community members in reclaiming their identity; learning and reflecting on what it means to have reciprocity in our families, communities and in our leadership; and developing our relationship to Mother Earth.
 We built community with the first cohort of Seeders last fall, and we’re excited to welcome our second cohort this spring.

 With this training we hope to accomplish the following outcomes:

 - To learn the ways of Ayni (Reciprocity), Minka (Collective Work), and Ayllu (Community).

-- To grow our relationship with Mother Earth in Boston.
+- To build practices and grow our relationship with Mother Earth, our ancestors and our community locally.